Drush only supports one install method. It requires that your Drupal site be built with Composer and Drush be listed as a dependency.

 Install a site-local Drush and Drush Launcher.

-- It is recommended that Drupal sites be built using Composer, with Drush listed as a dependency.
-That project already includes Drush in its composer.json.
+- It is required that Drupal sites be built using Composer, with Drush listed as a dependency.
+Popular starter templates for that include drupal-project (Drush is included) and recommended-project (Drush must be added).
 If your Composer project doesn't yet depend on Drush, run

 composer require drush/drushto add it.
 After this step, you may call Drush via